getmiso/actions-create-values-from-ssm/README.md

   ENV_THREE: env three txt
 ```

-You can provide `values.yaml` file with as much parameters as you want as long as the variables exist in AWS Parameter Store.
+It is worth noting that, in the above example, `ENV_TWO` and `ENV_THREE` are automatically added to final values.yaml even though they did not exist in template.
+It is because as we mentioned above, any parameter that is not found in the template will be added as env variables to the final values.yaml.
+Template can have as much variables as you want as long as the values exist in AWS Parameter Store.

 #### 2. Without values template.